 There is a world of difference between peace with God and the peace of God.

 When a person accepts Christ as Lord and personal Savior, he establishes peace with God.
-As a result of salvation, God’s anger toward sin is appeased through Christ’s substitutionary sacrifice and peace with God is established (Romans 5:1).
-As a regenerated, reconciled child of God, I revel in knowing this peace can never be removed.
+As a result of salvation, God appeases His anger toward sin through Christ’s substitutionary sacrifice and establishes peace with with Himself (Romans 5:1).
+Being a regenerated, reconciled child of God, I revel in knowing this peace can never be removed.

 However, the peace of God is something much different.
 It is conditional to life choices, may be withheld and controlled, and represents a state of mind and condition of heart.